kees7777/arduino-maxtrix-bluetooth/README.md

 A Rx1(19) >                    Tx HC-06

-With arduino Uno  using Hardware serial on combined port or Software Serial .
+With arduino Uno  using Software Serial .

 Goal is : bluetooth control for :
 Brightness / scrolling speed / On Off / time display / countdown for event / adding and deleting message in message array.
 Some with time component in them.